Taking the GED Test in New Mexico

 The GED Testing Service, an extension of the American Council on Education (ACE), is responsible for delivering the GED battery of tests.
 The GED exams can only be taken at official testing centers and is not available online.
 The New Mexico Public Education Department authorizes testing to be conducted at several locations throughout the state, including universities, community colleges and county agencies.

-The GED is made up of five assessment areas: reading, writing, social studies, science and mathematics.
-You have just over seven hours to answer 240 multiple-choice questions and write an essay.
+The GED is made up of four assessment areas: science, social studies, mathematical reasoning, and reasoning through language arts.
+You have about seven and a half hours to answer multiple-choice questions, reading tasks, short answer, and extended response questions.

-The New Mexico Public Education Department sets the minimum age requirement to take the GED tests at 16 years of age.
-However, you're required to obtain and submit a permission form with consent from your local school district, as well as from your parents or guardians, if you're under the age of 18.
+The New Mexico Public Education Department sets the minimum age requirement to take the GED tests at 18 years of age.
+If you're 16 or 17 years of age, you may be eligible to take the exam if given consent from your local school district and your parents or guardians.
 Other requirements include the following:

 - Can't have previously graduated from high school in the United States or Canada